Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Methods

 \subsubsection{Training Details}

-The 1D U-Net was trained for 60,000 epochs with a batch size of 200,000 on the synthetic training dataset.
-We optimized the student model with AdamW with fixed learning rate $0.0016$.
+The 1D U-Net was trained using the AdamW optimizer with a batch size of 200,000.
+Training was scheduled for a maximum of 80,000 epochs.
+The validation loss was observed to stabilize and plateau after 150,000 iterations.
+Consequently, the final model weights were selected from epoch 60,200 (approx. 150,500 iterations), as this checkpoint corresponded to the minimum validation error.
 A separate teacher model was trained via an EMA of the student parameters with a fixed decay rate of 0.99.
 At each iteration, two adjacent noise levels drawn uniformly from a fixed schedule of $N_k=50$ steps, were used to compute the consistency loss between the student and teacher outputs, and the teacher parameters were updated.
 For comparison, we tested an adaptive schedule in which $N_k$ and EMA $\mu$ started at small values and were gradually increased to the preset maximum $N_k$ and $\mu$ over the course of training, allowing coarser noise discretization early on and finer resolution later.
 We also tested various choices for $N_k$ (from 2 to 200).
 Finally, we found that the fixed 50-step noise schedule and fixed EMA $\mu$ yielded the best validation performance.
-We trained all models on a cluster of Nvidia A100 GPUs.
+We trained and evaluated all deep learning models on a single node equipped with 4 NVIDIA A100 GPUs (80GB VRAM) using data parallelisation.